tinijs/tinijs/apps/tinijs.dev/content/ui-posts/215 - vanilla/index.md

 }
 +++

-## Vanilla

-Using Tini UI with Vanilla Javascript is as simple as using native HTML elements, follow the [CDN](/ui/get-started) setup guide to add Tini UI to your project.
+Using Tini UI with vanilla Javascript and server rendered (WordPress, Rails, ...) are as simple as using native HTML elements, follow the [CDN](/ui/get-started) setup guide to add Tini UI to your project.

 See an online example: [Tini UI - Vanilla Playground](https://stackblitz.com/edit/tini-ui-vanilla-playground?file=index.html)